crywolfe/block-one-app/README.md

 ## Notes

-Thank you for the opportunity to build this app.
 The three most significant issues I ran into were:
   1. Using an API that returned the EOS blockchain data in a stable, consistent manner.
 I found one but it took some time to research.
   2. I was looking for where the Mustache values in the Ricardian contracts would be stored in the blockchain objects but was unable to find them.
 So, I hardcoded them instead and notated that in a code comment.
-Once that data is found, I would remove the static hard coded values and replace them dynamically with data from the chain.
+Once that data is found, I will remove the static hard coded values and replace them dynamically with data from the chain.
   3. The Abi data model's transactions array object contained a trx object which contained more transactions which contained actions and then accounts and Ricardian contracts.
 That was a bit confusing.

         Since each transaction had multiple Ricardian contracts, I wasn't sure how best to display all them, so I simply displayed the first one contained in the transaction (if they contained data).